dermotduffy/frigate-hass-card/docs/configuration/actions/README.md

 [element](../elements/README.md) or holding the mouse/tap down on a particular [view](../view.md?id=supported-views)).

-### Differences in actions between Frigate Card and Home Assistant
+### Differences in actions between Advanced Camera Card and Home Assistant

-Both the Home Assistant frontend and the Frigate card cooperate to provide action functionality.
-In general, the Frigate Card functionality is a superset of that offered by stock Home Assistant.
+Both the Home Assistant frontend and the Advanced Camera Card cooperate to provide action functionality.
+In general, the Advanced Camera Card functionality is a superset of that offered by stock Home Assistant.

 Stock action functionality is used for Stock [Home Assistant picture elements](https://www.home-assistant.io/lovelace/picture-elements/).
-Extended Frigate card behavior covers all other interactions on the Frigate card (e.g. menu icon elements, submenus and actions on the card or views).
+Extended Advanced Camera Card behavior covers all other interactions on the Advanced Camera Card (e.g. menu icon elements, submenus and actions on the card or views).

 #### Custom action types: `start_tap` and `end_tap`